ant-design/ant-design-pro-site/docs/theme.en-US.md

 return <Tag className={styles.customTag}>定制标签</Tag>;
 ```

-> We do not recommend style coverage.
+> We do not recommend style override.
 First, the default theme and components are carefully adjusted by the designer.
-Forcing coverage may affect the overall effect.
+Forcing override may affect the overall effect.
 Second, the overlay code may fail due to component library version upgrade.

 ## Switch Theme Online